h2oai/awesome-h2o/README.md

 A curated list of amazingly awesome research, applications, and projects built using H2O.

-We are just getting started with this list, so pull requests are very much appreciated!
+We are just getting started with this list, so pull requests are very much appreciated!  🙏

+If you think H2O is awesome too, please ⭐ the [H2O GitHub repository](https://github.com/h2oai/h2o-3/).

 ## Blog Posts & Tutorials